-Since then, the Knights have picked up more uniform accolades (the 2019 Helmet of the Year and 2021 Uniform of the Year).
+Along the way, the Knights have picked up more uniform accolades (the 2019 Helmet of the Year and 2021 Uniform of the Year) and space-inspired games and gear have now spread across all Knights’ teams.
 Coincidentally space travel has become cool again, and other schools are following suit with their own takes on the initiative.

 It seems that in a timespan faster than the speed of light, the Space Game has become not only a fan favorite, but a nationally relevant event.